 A satellite can have an orbit that lies directly over the equator.
 If a satellite has an orbit lying directly above the equator and the same period as the rotational period of Earth, it remains over a single point on the surface of Earth.
 Such a satellite is called a "geostationary" satellite.

-1. What is the speed of a geosynchronous satellite?
+1. What is the speed of a geostationary satellite?

-2. What is the acceleration due to gravity at the altitude of a geosynchronous satellite?
+2. What is the acceleration due to gravity at the altitude of a geostationary satellite?

-3. What is the weight of a geosynchronous satellite?
+3. What is the weight of a geostationary satellite?